crossroads/socket.io-webservice/readme.md

 }
 ```

 For scenarios where socket.io is used to keep a local database in sync with a server database.
 There is an option you can turn on called `resync` when sending a message to the client (see send messages section).
 On success callback a check is made on the server to ensure the message being removed is the first one in the queue for that user and event.
-If not, say due to a client error processing previous message so that success callback was never called, all the queued messages for that user is cleared and a `_resync` event will be sent to the client allowing a full resync to be performed:
+If not, say due to a client error processing previous message so that success callback was never called, all the queued messages for that user are cleared and a `_resync` event will be sent to the client allowing a full resync to be performed:

 ```js
 // client app